Chocolate Ganache Drip Recipe

 Most of these problems are caused by adding the chocolate ganache to a cake when it isn’t at the right temperature.

 You can also have issues if the cake isn’t properly chilled.
-If you follow my drip cake tutorial below, I promise you can avoid all of these issues!!
+If you follow my drip tutorial below, I promise you can avoid all of these issues!!

 Step #1: Chill Your Cake!!